-A passport is a travel document issued by the government of a State to its citizens.
-It is an ID that allows its bearer to travel abroad.
-Individuals seeking entry to a country other than their own as tourists, students or workers must follow certain procedures and ask for authorization.
+A passport is a travel document issued by the government of a state to its citizens.
+It is an identity document that allows its holder to travel abroad.
+Individuals seeking entry to a country other than their own as tourists, students or workers must follow certain procedures and ask for authorisation.

-A passport contains information that identifies a person, such as first and last names, sex, birthdate and place, an identifying photograph, the bearer’s signature and often physical characteristics, such as height and eye color.
-Some States, especially in the European Union, are phasing in the requirement to include biometric data in chips.
+A passport contains information that identifies a person, such as first and last names, sex, date and place of birth, an identifying photograph, the holder’s signature and often physical characteristics, such as height and eye colour.
+Some states, especially in the European Union, are phasing in the requirement to include biometric data in chips.

-The ICAO has standardized passports in its Document 9303, and has thereby set shared general characteristics for passports so as to facilitate border controls.
+The ICAO standardises passports with its Document 9303, defining shared general characteristics for passports to facilitate border controls.
 Most passports issued throughout the world respect this standard; only a small fraction present small differences.
 A passport generally comes in booklet format.

-It has a page with personal data containing the bearer’s photo and a machine-readable zone (MRZ) of 2 lines of 44 characters.
+It has a page with personal data containing the holder’s photo and a machine-readable zone (MRZ) of two lines of 44 characters.